 2. You can download the completed form in PDF format from the e-service before submitting it to the Financial Supervisory Authority.
 Send the completed form as an email attachment to the Employment Fund.

 Do not send the form by post due to the short deadline (three working days).

 Sending the form to the Financial Supervisory Authority:

 Go to https://asiointi.finanssivalvonta.fi/en/ and notify the Financial Supervisory Authority about the transactions in the e-service.

 Sending the form to the Employment Fund:

-In your email, give a phone number where you can be reached if we have any questions related to the declaration.
+In the email, provide your phone number through which you can be contacted if we have any questions about the notification.